moonisayousuf/PINNs-for-Solving-Forward-and-Inverse-Problems-in-Muti-machine-Power-Systems/README.md

  ┣ 📜 README.md                          # Documentation

  Related work
-The concept of PINNs was introduced by Raissi et al. (https://maziarraissi.github.io/PINNs/) and adapted to power systems by Misyris et al. (https://github.com/gmisy/Physics-Informed-Neural-Networks-for-Power-Systems) and (https://github.com/jbesty/PINN_system_identification).
+The concept of PINNs was introduced by Raissi et al. (https://maziarraissi.github.io/PINNs/) and adapted to power systems by Misyris et al. (https://github.com/gmisy/Physics-Informed-Neural-Networks-for-Power-Systems) and Jochen et al. (https://github.com/jbesty/PINN_system_identification).
 The presented code is inspired by these sources.